-The disorder is occurs in 1 in 1 million individuals in the general population.
+The disorder occurs in 1 in 1 million individuals in the general population.
 Some mild cases often go unrecognized.

 Causes of Aarskog Syndrome